An Experienced St. Louis Motorcycle Accident Lawyer is Essential to a Successful Claim

 If you have been seriously injured in a motorcycle accident that was someone’s fault, you are facing a lengthy recovery.
 You may be discharged from the hospital to a rehabilitation facility for ongoing treatment or require months of outpatient physical therapy.

 You may be unable to work for an extended period of time and lose significant income.
 You will need access to all of the financial resources available to you to cover your medical bills and support your family.
-That is where an experienced St. Louis motorcycle crash attorney can serve you.
-When Sansone, Sumner & Lauber represents a motorcycle crash victim, what we do is:
+That is where an experienced St. Louis motorcycle accident lawyer can serve you.
+When Sansone & Lauber represents a motorcycle crash victim, what we do is:

-A motorcycle injury attorney at Sansone, Sumner & Lauber will conduct a thorough investigation of the accident to identify all the potentially responsible parties.
+A motorcycle injury attorney at Sansone & Lauber will conduct a thorough investigation of the accident to identify all the potentially responsible parties.
 If the accident is complex, we may hire a traffic reconstruction expert to identify precisely how the motorcycle accident occurred.

 When we take motorcycle accident cases to trial, we carefully question prospective jurors about their perception of motorcyclists to try to screen those who may be biased against motorcycle riders.
 Being sensitive to the biases that motorcyclists face is an important part of being an effective advocate for an injured motorcyclist.